-Students may contact the Office of Student Experience for help with any University-related complaints.
+Students may contact the Office of Student Advocacy and Support for help with any University-related complaints.
 The primary purpose of the office is to protect the interests, rights, and privileges of students, staff, and faculty at all levels of university operations and programs.
 The Student Customer Service office is designated by the university to function as an impartial and neutral resource to assist all members of the university community.
 The office provides information relating to university policies and procedures and facilitates the resolution of problems and grievances through informal investigation and mediation.
 The office does not replace or supersede other university grievances, complaint or appeal procedures.

 The ombudsman office is located in Room 1840C Rocket Hall.

 To whom should I report the death of a currently enrolled UT student?

 If a death of a student occurs, the Office of the Dean of Students needs to be contacted immediately for the necessary departments to be notified.
 The office number is 419.530.8852 or emailing.

 The Dean of Students provides assistance to student's family, roommates, friends, and/or significant others regarding:

 - Information and referrals to campus and community resources

 - Provides assistance to family of student(s) locating personal belongings